 - 0 Fingers lifted once these strategies were put on autopilot.

 The highly effective recruiting strategies I’m about to teach you should cost you a fraction of what you would pay a recruiting firm and it will save you hours of time trying to manually hunt for new talent.
+Whether you run an insurance agency or a security guard company, you can easily benefit from these recruiting methods.
 What you’ll end up with is a consistent flow of qualified candidates you can either hire now or file away for a rainy day.

 1: Create A High Converting “Careers” Landing Page With LeadPages

 If you’re not familiar with what a landing page is, hop on over to Leadpages and check it out.
 Essentially, a landing page is a webpage where you’ll send targeted groups of people and have them take specific action, like apply for a job.
 Take a look at my “Careers” landing page below.

 - A bold title to draw prospective applicants in.

 - A clear call to action: “Apply Now”

 - Actual faces of our employees.
 Applicants want to get an idea of the type of people they’ll be working alongside.

 You’ll also notice there are short descriptions of our most popular positions, along with links to each position’s own landing page.
 We’ll talk about that next.